Reporting Services Configuration Manager (Native Mode)

 Use the Reporting Services Configuration Manager to configure a Reporting Services Native Mode installation.
 If you installed a report server by using the files-only installation option, you must use the Configuration Manager to configure the server before you can use it.
 If you installed a report server by using the default configuration installation option, you can use the Configuration Manager to verify or modify the settings that were specified during setup.
 Reporting Services Configuration Manager can be used to configure a local or remote report server instance.

+Reporting Services integration with SharePoint is no longer available after SQL Server 2016.
 Starting with the SQL Server 2012 (11.x) release, the Reporting Services Configuration Manager is not designed to manage SharePoint mode report servers.
 SharePoint mode is managed and configured by using SharePoint Central Administration and PowerShell scripts.

 Scenarios to use Reporting Services Configuration Manager